Money-Burned/mb-dotnet-console/README.md

 This repository is one of several reference implementations of the "Money Burned" application to illustrate the use of a specific development technology/platform.
 To learn more about it, check out the [organization profile](https://github.com/Money-Burned).

-This dotnet based console application is intended to be cross-platform designed and shows how to implement the requirements with a very basic user interface at command prompt level.
+This .NET based console application is intended to be cross-platform designed and shows how to implement the requirements with a very basic user interface at command prompt level.

 ## Quick facts

 - Application type: **Desktop**
-- Available for: **Cross-Platform (Windows/Linux/Mac)**
+- Available for: **Cross-Platform** (Windows/Linux/Mac)
-- Framwork/Technology used: **Dotnet**
+- Framework/Technology used: **.NET 9.0** (pronounced "Dotnet")
 - Programming Language used: **C#**
 - User interaction: **CLI**